jawerg/meterdata/presi.md

 ## Loading Data into ClickHouse Pt.1

-Use duckdb to generate one Parquet file from csv with filter and large row groups:
+Use duckdb to generate one Parquet file from the 111 csvs with filter and large row groups:

 ```sql
 copy (